Written by Santiago MontaldoUpdated on June 3, 2026

 5. Pipedrive (CRM)

-Pipedrive is a visual sales CRM that helps teams manage deals, pipelines, and activities.
-The OnPipeline Pipedrive integration syncs pipeline data and contact records between both platforms—ideal for teams using Pipedrive in parallel or transitioning to OnPipeline.
+Pipedrive is a visual sales CRM built around deal pipelines and activity tracking.
+The OnPipeline Pipedrive integration syncs pipeline data and contact records between both platforms—ideal for teams using Pipedrive in parallel or mid-migration.

 Benefits: